University of Wolverhampton

 - Tanweer Ikram – chief magistrate, Westminster Magistrates' Court.

 - David Odusanya – former executive creative director for Nike before co-founding CO-Lab creative agency, focusing on brand and design strategy.

 - Cornelia Parker OBE RA – sculptor and installation artist.

 - Suzi Perry – broadcaster and journalist.

-- Sir Ian Powell – Chairman, Capita plc, and former chairman, PwC.
+- Sir Ian Powell – chair of Capita plc, former chairperson of PwC.

-- Dr Gillian Small – University Provost & Senior Vice President for Academic Affairs, Fairleigh Dickinson University.
+- Dr Gillian Small – university provost and senior vice president for academic affairs, Fairleigh Dickinson University.